 Lockers: I hate hostels that have no safety lockers for guests.
 And while it’s surprising, I have stayed at many places that provide no lockers or charge for using one.

-The best hostels I have stayed are always the one with a big common area — bigger than any dorm or private room — full of books and games to motivate people to use the space and start a conversation together.
+The best hostels I have stayed in are always the ones with a big common area — bigger than any dorm or private room — full of books and games to motivate people to use the space and start a conversation together.

 A Bar: Though most hostels don’t have it, if I find that a hostel has an inhouse-bar I always go for it.
-It is true that drinks in a hostel-bar are often expensive, especially during night time, the fact that a bar provides a highly social atmosphere cannot be disregarded.
+It is true that drinks in a hostel bar are often expensive, especially during nighttime, but the fact that a bar provides a highly social atmosphere cannot be disregarded.
 A bar is always a great place to socialize with other hostel guests.

-Organised Group Activities: Another thing that shows that the hostel you’re choosing to stay understand the idea of making people socialise with each other is a weekly organised activity.
+Organised Group Activities: Another thing that shows that the hostel you’re choosing to stay in understands the idea of making people socialise with each other is a weekly organised activity.

 Though it is true that you cannot find out about the hostel staff unless you actually stay with them, one thing you can do is read reviews online (on websites like HostelWorld and Booking.com) before you book a bed with them.
 People are more likely to leave a review online if they’ve had a bad experience, particularly with one of the staff members.

 A Central Location: For me, staying at a central location in a city is just as important as staying in a hostel with good amenities.
 Though it is true that hostels located at a good location often charge a little extra, the fact that your expenses later come to the same point because you save on tuktuks and local taxis cannot be disregarded.
 Also, in most cases, a centrally located hostel organises free walking tours as an added service.